Here Are All The Southern California Parents And School Officials Involved In The College Cheating Scandal

 Jane Buckingham of Los Angeles is charged with conspiracy to commit mail fraud and honest services mail fraud after allegedly agreeing to pay $50,000 for a stand-in to take the ACT on behalf of her son at the Houston Test Center in 2018.
 Buckingham is the founder and CEO of the L.A.-based boutique marketing firm Trendera, whose clients include Netflix, Target, Coca-Cola and Facebook, to name a few.
 She is the bestselling author of The Modern Girl's Guide to Life, and a contributing editor at Seventeen and Cosmopolitan magazines, according to her LinkedIn.

-I-Hsin "Joey" Chen, based in Newport Beach, allegedly paid $75,000 in exchange for a stand-in to purport to proctor Chen's son's ACT and then correct his answers in April 2018.
+I-Hsin "Joey" Chen, based in Newport Beach, was charged on April 9 with conspiring to commit fraud and money laundering.
+Chen allegedly paid $75,000 in exchange for a stand-in to purport to proctor his son's ACT and then correct his answers in April 2018.
 Chen operates a Torrance-based provider of warehousing and related services for the shipping industry.

 Robert Flaxman of Beverly Hills is charged with conspiracy to commit mail fraud and honest services mail fraud after allegedly paying to get his son into the University of San Diego, and flying his daughter to Houston to cheat on a college entrance exam.
 Flaxman is the CEO and president of Orange County-based Crown Realty & Development, which he co-founded in 1994.
 Crown was recently involved in a $400 million redevelopment project in Burbank at the site of the closed IKEA.

-Fashion designer Mossimo Giannulli and actress Lori Loughlin of Los Angeles are accused of paying bribes totaling $500,000 in exchange for having their two daughters designated as recruits to the USC crew team—despite the fact that they did not participate in crew—thereby facilitating their admission to USC.
+Fashion designer Mossimo Giannulli and actress Lori Loughlin of Los Angeles were charged on April 9 with conspiring to commit fraud and money laundering.
+The couple is accused of paying bribes totaling $500,000 in exchange for having their two daughters designated as recruits to the USC crew team—despite the fact that they did not participate in crew—thereby facilitating their admission to USC.
 Giannulli is the founder of the popular clothing line Mossimo, and Loughlin is best known for her role as Rebecca on the 1980s-1990s sitcom Full House.

-Doug Hodge of Laguna Beach is alleged to have spent hundreds of thousands of dollars getting his children into USC based on made-up athletic achievements.
-Hodge reportedly fabricated a sports resume for his son, then sent a total of $325,000 to people and firms affiliated with the bribery scheme.
+Doug Hodge of Laguna Beach was charged on April 9 with conspiring to commit fraud and money laundering.
+Hodge allegedly spent hundreds of thousands of dollars getting his children into USC based on made-up athletic achievements.
+He reportedly fabricated a sports resume for his son, then sent a total of $325,000 to people and firms affiliated with the bribery scheme.
 Hodge was, until Tuesday, listed as a partner at the San Francisco-based venture capital firm Sway Ventures, however his profile has since been taken down.
 He worked for 28 years at Pacific Investment Management Company, serving as CEO from 2014 to 2016.
 Since facing charges, Hodge has resigned from his position on the board of Newport Coast's Sage Hill School.

 Felicity Huffman, a Los Angeles-based actress, is charged with conspiracy to commit mail fraud and honest services mail fraud after allegedly paying $15,000 for a proctor hired by a firm affiliated with the cheating scheme to monitor her daughter taking the SAT, then correct her answers.
 Huffman allegedly planned to go through with the scheme a second time for her second child, then abandoned said plan.
 According to the complaint, Huffman's spouse, actor William H. Macy, was present for conversations about the scheme, although he is not currently facing charges.
 Huffman is best known for her role in the television series Desperate Housewives.